Package 'CoSMoS'

 Description

-Compares generated time series sample statistics with the theoretically expected values.
+Compares sample statistics of generated time series against theoretically expected values.

 Usage